RashikShahjahan/sonic-ml/README.md

 Rashik Shahjahan - https://www.rashik.sh/
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Look at the issues in the repo for ideas.
+Please include documentation on any tests that you have ran.